andbararm/Safety-Example-Infineon-T2G/README.md

 ## Examples

 The examples can be explored using the [Keil MDK Community edition](https://www.keil.arm.com/keil-mdk/#mdk-v6-editions) that is free-to-use for training and evaluation.
-For evaluation purposes, the examples use the open-source variant of [Keil RTX](https://developer.arm.com/Tools%20and%20Software/Keil%20MDK/RTX5%20RTOS) which offers the same safety features as the the commercial [FuSa RTS](https://developer.arm.com/Tools%20and%20Software/Keil%20MDK/FuSa%20Run-Time%20System) with is part of the [Keil MDK Professional edition](https://www.keil.arm.com/keil-mdk/#mdk-v6-editions).
+For evaluation purposes, the examples use the open-source variant of [Keil RTX](https://developer.arm.com/Tools%20and%20Software/Keil%20MDK/RTX5%20RTOS) which offers the same features as the commercial, safety-certified [FuSa RTS](https://developer.arm.com/Tools%20and%20Software/Keil%20MDK/FuSa%20Run-Time%20System).
+FuSa RTS is part of the [Keil MDK Professional edition](https://www.keil.arm.com/keil-mdk/#mdk-v6-editions).

 ### App/T2G